 Patreon shouldn’t work.
 It just doesn’t make sense that people would choose to pay someone each month….especially when it’s supporting content that is available for free anyway.
 I was sure that it was never going to work for me.
 But a brief conversation with Sarah Williams (from the Tough Girl podcast) convinced me I should give it a go.
-And I’m so glad I did!
+And I’m so glad I did because making money with Patreon was easier than I thought!
 A year on from setting up my page I have almost 100 Patreons bringing in over $500 a month.
-So here’s what I have learnt over the last year and how to make money with Patreon.
+So here’s what I have learnt over the last year on how to make money on Patreon.

 The beauty of Patreon